michikogo/The-Mermaid-Spa-and-Bath/README.md

 Treatments | Shows all treatments offered by company the list is pulled from `firebase`  | React Hooks, Firebase Promo | Shows the promo of the company | React Hook Reservations | Form for reserving the placing into firebase | React Hook, Firebase, React Datepicker

+## Road Map
+Features that should be added/ for improvement are:
+- [ ] Users can Login
+- [ ] Users can create profile
+- [ ] Users can check their reservations
+- [ ] Specific Product page refresh shouldn't be blank
+- [ ] Admin/ Staff can see request from users

+## Project Status
+This project is on Hiatus, there are still bugs, fixes, changes and improvements that should be done.